-Our stationary Blue Light Towers, E-Phones, and Call Boxes are sold as point-of-sale modular systems, including Knightscope's exclusive, selfdiagnostic, alarm monitoring system firmware that provides system owners daily email reports on the operational status of their system, a one-year parts warranty, and optional installation services.
+Our stationary Blue Light Towers, E-Phones, and Call Boxes are sold as point-of-sale modular systems, including Knightscope's exclusive, self-diagnostic, alarm monitoring system firmware that provides system owners daily email reports on the operational status of their system, a one-year parts warranty, and optional installation services.
+In 2023, the Company announced the release of the KEMS platform.
+The cloud-based application monitors the system wide state-of-health, alerts users concerning operational issues, provides technicians real-time error detection/diagnostics, and collects/reports system performance statistics.
 Modular upgrades are available for the Blue Light Towers, such as public announcement speaker systems.
 Knightscope also offers an extended warranty on this series of stationary security towers.